Yo-DG/GPS-Simulation/README.md

 ### Prerequisites

+- An ESP32
+- Something to power up the ESP32
+- A device with an access to Wi-Fi connections
 - A web browser
-- A device with an access to Wi-Fi connections
-- Something to power up the ESP32

 ### Installation